researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

         [needUri]: {
             failedToLoad: true|false, //whether or not the need has failed to load (due to delete or other)
-            loading: true|false, //whether or not the need is currently in the process of being loaded }
+            loading: true|false, //whether or not the need is currently in the process of being loaded
+            toLoad: true|false, //whether or not the need is flagged as toLoad (for future loading purposes) }
     },
     connections: {